-Water sloshed onto the pavement and she turned as Kyo folded his arms on the curb, “That wasn’t there last time we came through here.
-What does it mean?”
+Water sloshed onto the pavement as Kyo folded his arms on the curb.
+“That was not present the last time we came here,” he said, “What is its meaning?”

 She winced.
 Let’s face it.
 It isn’t possible to explain love in a language created to arrange fishing laws.

 Droplets rained onto the pavement as Kyo gestured at the window.
 “There’s one of my kind.
 Why?”